jonathanWongLS/Tutorials/UDEMY - ReactJS/react-app/README.md

 8. Fetch from a list of data
     - Used map function to display the first images in the list of all products
     - Created file named ProductCard which defines how a card displays the contents of a specific product

+9. Create custom hook
+    - Created useAxiosGet that does the HTTP request to GET data of products.
+    = Renamed variable and method in useState to a common name, request and setRequest.
+    - Applied the Don't Repeat Yourself (DRY) rule